 The physical act of contracting muscles has its own unique benefits too.
 When your muscles contract, they secrete compounds called myokines.
 These compounds have cognitive and mood-boosting effects.
 In addition to these effects, studies suggest that these compounds can protect our brains from stress-induced depression.
 Your contracting muscles are essentially secreting substances that affect different systems in the body, including the brain, much like your endocrine system does.

-Exercising often can help improve long term emotional well being.
-But athletes may not have to wait too long before they notice the positive psychological effects induced by exercise.
-In some cases, exercise can relieve an athlete’s stress and boost their mood just minutes into a workout.
-Other times an athlete might notice a difference in mood well into a workout or soon after it ends.
+A consistent exercise routine can help improve long-term emotional well-being.
+Fortunately, you might not have to wait too long before you notice the positive psychological effects induced by exercise.
+In some cases, exercise can relieve your stress and boost your mood just minutes into a workout.
+Other times you might notice a difference in mood in the middle of a workout or after it ends.

-This can be helpful to think about when you aren’t feeling great, or you aren’t motivated to train.
-Your body wants to help you make it through your workout and will reward you after for your hard work.
-You just have to get past the toughest part, which is getting started.
+This can be helpful to think about when you aren’t feeling great going into a workout, or aren’t motivated to train.
+Your body wants to help you make it through your workout and will reward you for your hard work.
+You just have to get past the toughest part—getting started.

-Changes in mood generally follow action.
+Changes in mood generally follow an action.
 So whenever you’re not feeling super motivated to exercise, try and get on the bike and make it past the first set of intervals.
-Typically after the first set of intervals, you’ll be cashing in on some of these benefits and will want to continue.
+Typically after the first set of intervals, you’ll be cashing in on some of these benefits and will have tapped into the motivation to continue.

 Balancing Rest and Exercise

 Exercise may help a lot of things, but it’s not always the solution.
 When your body is excessively fatigued from training, dedicated rest might be more beneficial than exercise.
 If you make it on the bike and you still aren’t feeling well after that first set of intervals, it’s okay to stop your workout and take a rest day.
 Head back home or hop off the trainer and take the remaining time you had in that workout to assist your body’s recovery process.
 Extra recovery and self-care go a long way too.